 A platform called Maker has been created by a company called The DAO.
 Maker allows people to use Ethereum to create their own smart contracts.
 This platform allows for the creation of non-fungible tokens, and trustless dApps as well.

 One of the most exciting new developments is smart contract tokenization.
 This is the process of converting an existing asset into a non-fungible token on the Ethereum blockchain.
 This process includes converting into a token that has no value other than what it represents on the blockchain.
 You can convert an asset into an ERC20 token or into a non-fungible token.
-Best platforms for creating these kinds of tokens include Stellar, Bancor, Maker, and IDEX.
+The best platforms for creating these kinds of tokens include Stellar, Bancor, Maker, and IDEX.

 The most common types of NFTs are collectible items such as cards, physical goods like artwork, or digital goods like virtual game assets.